sratatata/tdd-geecon-2015-followup/readme.md

 First of all look on legacy method and decide which path is shortest, it would often case when some GOD IF is not true, or case when some Exception is thrown.
 Then write a test which is putting class into state that this shortest path would be invoked.
 And assert the expected result.
 Do it until all path are covered.
-Marcus showed us some Test Coverege highlighting tool in eclipse (@me maybe there is similiar tool for Idea, look for it.)
+Sandro showed us some Test Coverege highlighting tool in eclipse (@me maybe there is similiar tool for Idea, look for it.)

 <pre>